The-Testament/thetestament/README.md

 - **The Path** is inspired by the moral teachings of Jesus, an undeniably profound teacher who promoted compassion, forgiveness, humility, generosity, and justice.
 We believe that the historical Jesus, stripped of miraculous embellishments and fear-based doctrines, still has much to teach us.
 Unfortunately, the centuries of accumulated mythology obscures his real message.
 The [Jefferson Bible](https://en.wikipedia.org/wiki/Jefferson_Bible)—Thomas Jefferson’s attempt to remove miracles and superstitions from the Gospels—hints that we can find a pure moral core by carefully extracting the ethical lessons from the supernatural trappings. ([Link to download the Jefferson Bible](https://www.globalgreyebooks.com/life-and-morals-of-jesus-of-nazareth-ebook.html))

-- This approach aligns with [Deism](https://en.wikipedia.org/wiki/Deism), a worldview that recognizes a Creator or first cause without claiming ongoing supernatural interventions.
+- This approach aligns with [Deism](https://en.wikipedia.org/wiki/Deism) ([See Appendix](appendix//Deism.md)), a worldview that recognizes a Creator or first cause without claiming ongoing supernatural interventions.
 Deism trusts that reason, observation, and moral reflection are sufficient to guide our ethics and purpose.
 By blending the practical morality of Jesus’ teachings with the rational, open-minded stance of Deism, we hope to forge a path that speaks to modern hearts and minds.

 ## The Assembly: Community Without Ceremony
 - Unlike traditional churches, gatherings on **The Path**—which we call **The Assembly**—are not about worship, ritual, or supernatural devotion.
 There are no ceremonies or hymns, no forced reverence for miracles that never happened.
 Instead, **The Assembly** is where we come together to learn, discuss, debate, and support one another.
 It’s a safe place to build community rooted in understanding, empathy, and shared moral growth.